Anne Fine

 House:

-I live in a stone house by a river in County Durham, and work upstairs, looking over my garden and a park.
+I live in a stone house in County Durham, and work in a lovely sunny office, looking over my garden and the distant hills.

 Read some more questions and answers with Anne at Veronika Asks.